-The evolution of digital twins: Current capabilities
+The evolution of digital twins: Digital simulation

-All the telemetry captured facilitated the development of detailed digital simulation models.
+All the telemetry that was captured facilitated the development of detailed digital simulation models.
 While simulation had been used to some extent during the design phase, the collection of real performance telemetry represented an incredible increase in the fidelity of the digital simulations.

 As you can imagine, it is a lot less expensive to test a design using digital simulation than a physical simulation, such as a crash test.
 However, the initial digital simulations were limited by computing power and software to component analysis, usually of the physical characteristics rather than system analysis, which is more about how the components interact